-In the 2011-2012 Academic Year, our Sunday attendance started off very strong and remained so throughout the year.
-We ended the year with an average of 45, a 7.1% increase from 2010-2011 and the highest average attendance in our history.
-In addition, our total numbers for the year were the highest they have ever been for both the Sunday services (1,486) and the healing service (640) representing 7.1% and 1.4% increases respectively over the previous year.
+In the 2012-2013 Academic Year, our Sunday attendance started somewhat below recent expectations and remained that way throughout the year.
+We ended the year with an average of 40, an 11.2% decrease from 2011-2012 and the lowest average attendance in four years.
+In addition, our total numbers for the year were below expectation for both the Sunday services (1,315) and the healing service (566) representing -11.2% and -11.6% decreases respectively over the previous year.

-Attendance at Lenten and Holy Week events was very high, in some cases the highest ever (indicated throughout this report by an asterisk (*)).
-Attendance for Lenten and Holy Week events for the 2011-2012 AY: Ash Wednesday (46); Palm Sunday (41); Maundy Thursday (40*); Good Friday (42*); Easter Vigil (26); Easter Sunrise (37*); and Easter Sunday worship (80).
+Attendance at Lenten and Holy Week events was solid, with record attendance in some cases (indicated throughout this report by an asterisk (*)).
+Attendance for Lenten and Holy Week events for the 2012-2013 AY: Ash Wednesday (33); Palm Sunday (44); Maundy Thursday (27); Good Friday (44*); Easter Vigil (24); Easter Sunrise (27); and Easter Sunday worship (86*).
 Our good numbers this year were the result of a major outreach that we initiated using flyering, electronic billboard advertising, and signs on the quad listing all our Holy Week services and a Lenten sermon series designed to draw interest (see below).
-This is the third year in a row that our Easter attendance has topped 80 in worship.
+This is the fourth year in a row that our Easter attendance has topped 80 in worship.

-It has been noted that in contemporary America, attendance is not being defined by those who attend worship every week, but that many parishioners attend 3 out of 4 weeks of the month.
-Thus, worship attendance is not always the most accurate reflector of the total size of the worshiping community.
-This is certainly true in our case and I would estimate that while our average worship attendance is 45, the likely size of our total worshiping community is around 60.
+Considering that not every member of the community attends every week, raw worship attendance numbers are not always the most accurate reflector of the total size of the worshiping community.
+I would estimate that while our average worship attendance is 40, the likely size of our total worshiping community is around 60.